featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 # Sequence

-By far the simplest pattern isn't really concurrency at all, but it's painful enough to do in regular JavaScript that is included here.
+By far the simplest pattern isn't really concurrency at all, but it's painful enough to do in regular JavaScript that it is included here.

 The `!` operator can make calls to asynchronous functions and methods, but that syntactically appear to be synchronous.
 The `!` starts the operation and waits for it to finish before proceeding.
 Notice however, that we're not _blocking_ on the operation, other events can be handled and other operations can proceed while we wait for this one.